paperless-ngx/paperless-ngx/README.md

 The recommended way to deploy paperless is docker-compose.
 The files in the /docker/compose directory are configured to pull the image from Docker Hub.

-Read the [documentation](https://paperless-ng.readthedocs.io/en/latest/setup.html#installation) on how to get started.
+Read the [documentation](https://paperless-ngx.readthedocs.io/en/latest/setup.html#installation) on how to get started.

 Alternatively, you can install the dependencies and setup apache and a database server yourself.
 The documenation has a step by step guide on how to do it.

-# Migrating from Paperless to Paperless-ng
+# Migrating from Paperless to Paperless-ngx

-Read the section about [migration](https://paperless-ng.readthedocs.io/en/latest/setup.html#migration-to-paperless-ng) in the documentation.
+Read the section about [migration](https://paperless-ngx.readthedocs.io/en/latest/setup.html#migration-to-paperless-ng) in the documentation.
 Its also entirely possible to go back to Paperless by reverting the database migrations.

 # Documentation

-The documentation for Paperless-ng is available on [ReadTheDocs](https://paperless-ng.readthedocs.io/).
+The documentation for Paperless-ngx is available on [ReadTheDocs](https://paperless-ngx.readthedocs.io/).

 # Translation